 The Gizmotron was great for channeling a “Morphine”-eque vibe in this song.
 (Anybody remember that band?
 I sure do.)

 The first part of the video might be hard to understand; the conversation was happening in a backstage area that’s part of a very active rehearsal studio.
-So enable the subtitle option in YouTube to more easily follow the conversation.
-Go to the gear symbol and turn on the subtitles in the drop down menu.
+Consider enabling the subtitle option in YouTube to more easily follow the conversation.
+Go to the gear symbol and turn on the subtitles in the drop-down menu.

 Many thanks to Jefferson Ogata for his video work.
 MANY thanks to Chris Baker for the opportunity to perform at Orion.
 Many thanks to the wonderful staff at Orion Studios for making us feel welcome and comfortable.
 Many thanks to the guys from The Mercury Tree for the opportunity to perform (not to mention letting me abscond with the microtonal Warwick bass briefly to explore the sound of it after their show).
 And many thanks to Chris Welborn and Teshaleh for the use of their practice space while we were in town.
 And also to Chris Welborn – thanks for being a supportive friend and bandmate.